See why our accounts payable solutions are trusted by hundreds of hotel management companies.

 As with other industries, hospitality-based businesses benefit from the increased protection credit cards bring.
-With a virtual card, a one-time number is issued for each transaction, which means even if a criminal takes the number, it won’t be able to use it.
+With a virtual card, a one-time number is issued for each specific transaction.
+This means that even if a criminal gets a hold of the number, they won’t be able to use it.

-When surveyed, 74 percent of respondents say they accept virtual credit cards.
-Of the 26 percent of hotels who don’t, the top reason is simply that they payment type doesn’t work with their property management’s existing system.
-This highlights the need for hotels to find a way to adapt to the new technology to avoid losing customers.
+When surveyed, 74 percent of hotel respondents say they accept virtual credit cards.
+However, of the 26 percent of hotels that don’t, the primary reason is that virtual cards do not work with their property management’s existing system.
+The lack of integration highlights the need for hotels to find a way to adapt to the new technology to avoid losing customers.

-Business travelers spend hundreds of billions of dollars a year at U.S. hotels and many of them tend to remain loyal to one or two chains.
-If a business switches to virtual payments, only to find a major chain doesn’t accept them, that company’s employees are likely to shift to a rival chain, taking their annual spending dollars with them.
+Business travelers spend hundreds of billions of dollars a year at U.S. hotels, and many of them remain loyal to one or two chains.
+If a business switches to virtual payments only to find that a major hotel chain doesn’t accept them, that company’s employees are likely to shift to a rival brand.
+And those business travelers will take their annual spending dollars with them.

-Last year, the Hotel Electronic Distribution Network Association, in coordination with Hotel Technology Next Generation, released a report that was aimed at moving the industry in the right direction.
-The report proposes a technical specification that helps direct hotels to include virtual payments as part of the reservation process.
+A few years back, the Hotel Electronic Distribution Network Association, in coordination with Hotel Technology Next Generation, released a report aimed at moving the industry in the right direction.
+The report proposed a technical specification that helps direct hotels to include virtual payments as part of the reservation process.

 However, a substantial portion of hotels still has difficulty processing virtual payments, bringing a demand for solutions.
-The hotel industry is already working on setting standards that hotels can follow to integrate virtual payments with their existing reservation systems to keep customers happy.
+As a result, there is a great opportunity for hotels to advance and modernize their payment processes.
+The hospitality industry is already working on setting standards to integrate virtual payments with their existing reservation systems to keep customers happy.